Wire report

 Context

-The development sits in VINI’s Technology file for readers following technology, science, product policy, markets, infrastructure, and the public consequences of innovation.
+The development sits in VINI’s Technology coverage for readers following technology, science, product policy, markets, infrastructure, and the public consequences of innovation.
 The original report is linked so readers can check the source account, follow later updates, and compare new coverage against the first published record.
-The source item is dated 2026-06-01T18:00:02+00:00.
+The linked item is dated 2026-06-01T18:00:02+00:00.

 What to watch